 Sustainability is inextricably tied to the wellness of communities.
 Describe specifically how community members, inside and outside the building, benefit from the project.
 How does this project contribute to creating a walkable, human-scaled community inside and outside the property lines?
 How were community members engaged during the design and development process?
 How does the project promote social equity at local, regional, and global scales?
-Because transportation-related emissions negatively affect public health, describe efforts to reduce carbon in the production of the building.
-(Carbon emissions from operations are included in Measure 6.)
+Because transportation-related emissions negatively affect public health, and because CO2 emissions associated how with how these reach a building are frequently comparable to the CO2 emissions associated with operating the building.